Deformations of the connected sum of Gorenstein algebras: Filtered deformations

-\begin{lem} Let us assume that $(T^1_B)_{<0}$ vanishes.
+\begin{lem} Let $B$ be a graded $\kk$-algebra of finite type.
+Let us assume that $(T^1_B)_{<0}$ vanishes.
 Then the maps $\Def^0(B) \to \Def^{\leq 0 }(B)$ and $\Def^{\geq 0}(B) \to \Def(B)$ are smooth. \end{lem} \begin{proof} For the first map, since the negative tangent space vanishes, by Lemma \ref{graded-structure-T1}, we get an isomorphism on tangent spaces and an injection on obstructions.
 By Theorem \ref{fantechi-manetti} we get smoothness.

 0.2 cm For the second map, consider the following pull-back diagram induced by Lemma \ref{cartesian-eq}.